tareqpi/Nominatim/docs/gsoc22.md

 $$\LARGE views_{norm} = \frac{\log(views_{i})}{\log(max(views))}$$

-Below is a visualization of the logarithmic transformation where the maximum number of views is set to 5.
+Below is a visualization of the logarithmic transformation where the maximum number of views is set to 5 which, compared to the actual OSM views, is a very small number that is only chosen so that the graph below can be easily read.
 The X-axis represents the number of views and the Y-axis contains the valid range of normalization which is from 0 to 1.
-The value of the normalized value (Y-axis) increases as the number of views (X-axis) increases.
-The normalized value reaches its maximum value, which is 1, when the number of views reaches the maximum value, which is 5 in the graph below.
-When the maximum view number is set to a higher value than what is used in the graph below, the Y-axis will reach 1 (the maximum normalized value) when the X-axis reaches the maximum view value.
+The normalized value (Y-axis) increases as the number of views (X-axis) gets closer to the maximum views count.

 <div align="center">